The-Synthax/9343_NVME/README.md

 This *Shouldn't*, but may change or break existing features.
 This *Will* neuter Intel BootGuard.
 Works on other systems, but will require a different method on systems with updated BootGuard PEI.
 Worst case scenario you can flash your dump back if it doesn't work.
+This has been tested on XPS 9343 as well as a Dell Optiplex 790.
+Both are capable of booting from the NVMe drive perfectly.

 **You will need:**